 BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for NFL Monday Night Football doubleheader betting

-Sports fans looking to get into NFL betting can take advantage of the latest BetMGM bonus code CBSSPORTS when placing bets on the Monday Night Football doubleheader to get $150 in bonus bets if their wager of $10 or more wins or get up to $1,500 in bonus bets if their qualifying wager wins.
+Sports fans looking to get into NFL betting can take advantage of the latest BetMGM bonus code CBSSPORTS when placing bets for Texans vs. Buccaneers (+2.5) and Chargers vs. Raiders (+3.5) on Monday Night Football.
+New users can get $150 in bonus bets if their wager of $10 or more wins or up to $1,500 in bonus bets if their qualifying wager wins.
 Click here to sign up:

 Check out the BetMGM bonus code review here to see the full terms and conditions and how to claim the promo.